57blocks/website-article/articles/How to Use LLMs to Extract Document Information/README.md

 ### Data Annotation

 Data annotation for information extraction is notably challenging.
-Annotators, must be professionals or experts to ensure annotation's accuracy and completeness, particularly for academic papers.
+Annotators must be professionals or experts to ensure annotation's accuracy and completeness, particularly for academic papers.
 Reading articles is time-consuming, especially with thousands of documents.
 Initial annotation efforts began with a few papers, gradually increasing to dozens and eventually hundreds or thousands as the program developed.
 However, this quantity still falls short of realistically reflecting the overall distribution.
 While programs can alleviate some initial annotation work, manual validation remains necessary, with the required time increasing alongside the text volume.

 ## Conclusion